Stress, the Individual, Wellbeing, Performance & the Workplace Part 3

 Sleep can have a considerable impact on the body and the latest research suggest that between 7-9 hours per night is ideal.
 While we sleep, our body carries out many essential maintenance and repair functions, including laying down memories.
 Lack of sleep or disturbed sleep interferes with the body’s ability to carry out these crucial functions.
 Research has shown that a person's perception of pain increases after a poor nights sleep.
 Research has also found a link between the level of pain perception increase and the amount of sleep.
-One such study has found up to an 81% increase in patient pain perception as a result of 3 hours or less sleep.
+One such study has found up to an 81% increase in consumer/patient pain perception as a result of 3 hours or less sleep.
 Other studies have linked both a lack of or too much sleep with various types of cardiac disease, longer-term.
 A poor nights sleep in many respects is another “stressor”, though there are ways to help get a good nights sleep:-

 - Try to get 7-9 hours of sleep per night.

 - Avoid stimulants before bed, coffee, alcohol, nicotine.

 - Try and maintain a regular sleep pattern (wake time and bedtime).